Fermat-ORG/fermat-framework/README.md

 #### The Framework

 Crypto networks are peer-to-Peer electronic cash systems that allow online payments to be sent directly from one party to another without going through a financial institution.
-Stand alone crypto wallets are truth to that principle.
+Stand-alone crypto wallets are truth to that principle.
 But the main benefits are lost if a trusted third party is still required to transport meta-data, synchronize devices, hold wallet files or keys, manage identities, interface crypto networks or the legacy financial system.

 Fermat is a trust-less financial application framework that enables an ecosystem of any kind of trust-less financial applications, including wallets.
 It features a Peer-to-Peer network for transporting meta-data and inter-connect clients between each other.
 It also features a synchronization scheme that transforms a standalone app into a distributed application across several devices still owned by the same user.